reframe-hpc/reframe/docs/tutorial_advanced.rst

 Another relatively common need is to modify the parallel launcher command.
 ReFrame gives the ability to do that and we will see some examples in this section.

-The most common case is to pass arguments to the launcher command that you cannot pass them as job options.
+The most common case is to pass arguments to the launcher command that you cannot normally pass as job options.
 The ``--cpu-bind`` of ``srun`` is such an example.
 Inside a ReFrame test, you can access the parallel launcher through the :attr:`launcher <reframe.core.schedulers.Job.launcher>` of the job descriptor.
 This object handles all the details of how the parallel launch command will be emitted.